HackGT/challenge0001-submissions/README.md

 ## Description

-For our very first challenge, we want you to create art using only CSS.
+For our very first challenge, we want you to create art **using only CSS**.
 While you can use a scripting language to auto-generate CSS, no language other than CSS can be used to render your masterpiece.
+You are allowed to use CSS frameworks like [sass](https://sass-lang.com/).

 Here are some resources to get you started:
 - https://dev.to/poulamic/intro-to-creating-css-art-1ep5